-Worksheet 1 - Computer systems

-Computer systems consist of hardware and software that work together. a) Define what is meant by hardware.
+Worksheet 1 - Computer systems 1) a computer systems consist of hardware and software that work together.
+Define what is meant by hardware.
 Give one example.
-[2]

-b) Define what is meant by software.
+[2] b) Define what is meant by software.
 Give one example.
-[2]

-- 2) A microwave contains an embedded system which controls its cooking modes. - a) What is an embedded system?
-[1]

-- b) Give two other examples of devices that may contain an embedded system.
-[2] - Explain two benefits of using an embedded system in a microwave instead of using a general purpose computer.
+[2] 2) A a) microwave contains an embedded system which controls its cooking modes.
+What is an embedded system?
+[1] b) Give two other examples of devices that may contain an embedded system.
+[2] c) Explain two benefits of using an embedded system in a microwave instead of using a general purpose computer.
 [4]